aseewald/openanalytics/README.md

 *Improvements welcome*

-There's a number of improvements te made - such as queuing up page views if the device is offline, or sending more device information back to Google Analytics.
+There's a number of improvements to make - such as queuing up page views if the device is offline, or sending more device information back to Google Analytics.
 Do not hesitate to make some improvements and commit them!